-Audits are conducted of agents with access to the premises of OICR and to locations within the premises where records of personal health information are retained in accordance with the Logging and Security
+Audits are conducted of agents with access to the premises of OICR and to locations within the premises where records of personal health information are retained in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit.

-Audits.
 The purpose of the audit is to ensure that agents granted access to the premises and to locations within the premises where records of PHI are retained continue to have an employment, contractual or other relationship with OTB and continue to require the same level of access.